Fill Dirt Described

 “Clean” Fill Dirt

 The term “fill” is a generic term for any kind of dirt material used to fill low areas.
 Though often made of subsoil, fill can consist of any material – sand, clay, gravel, and so on.
 The term “clean” fill simply means the material contains no contaminants.
-It means the dirt has been screened to remove roots, or other objectionable materials.
-When ordering clean fill, you should have your supplier certify that it is clean.
+Screened fill dirt means the dirt has been screened to remove roots, or other objectionable materials.
+When ordering clean fill, check with your supplier for proper delivery of materials.

 In the case of fill dirt comprised of natural subsoil, “clean” fill generally means it is free of rocks and detectable contaminants.
 If the fill is not subsoil, but instead is made of concrete pieces, bricks, gravel, or asphalt paving materials, clean fill means it is inert and is not a fire hazard and poses no danger to groundwater.